Deploying the NGINX Node with AWS AMI¶

-This article provides instructions for deploying Wallarm on AWS using the official Amazon Machine Image (AMI).
-The solution can be deployed either in-line or Out-of-Band.
+This article provides instructions for deploying the Wallarm NGINX node on AWS in-line using the official Amazon Machine Image (AMI).

 Use cases¶